cdutten/terraform-play/README.md

 # terraform-play
 Playing a little with Terraform

-## 1st test
-Create MongoDB Atlas cluster
+ - 01 - Create MongoDB Atlas cluster